 17 Therefore, in all things He had to be made like His brethren, that He might be a merciful and faithful High Priest in things pertaining to God, to make propitiation for the sins of the people.

-Verses 17 and 18 conclude the argument of chapter two, the reason Jesus became incarnate.
+Verses 17 and 18 conclude the argument of chapter 2, the reason Jesus became incarnate.
 He became incarnate to become a High Priest who intercedes for men.
-The appropriateness of Jesus’ suffering in the Father’s plan has been developed (vv.
-10-16).
-Now the author addresses the idea of Jesus’ high-priestly status of dealing with sin.
+The appropriateness of Jesus’ suffering in the Father’s plan was developed (vv.
+10–16), and now the author addressed the idea of Jesus’ high-priestly status of dealing with sin.

 The “therefore” here draws a conclusion from verse 16 (He 2:16).
 By His incarnation He saved those who would believe.

 Jesus had to become a man in every respect, whether in His birth, growth as a person, or suffering.
 Christ experienced all the consequences of being a human except sin.

 He had [incumbent upon]

 The word “had” carries the idea to be necessary or indispensable.
 Jesus had an obligation upon Him to come to the aid of sinners.
 Saving the lost was His responsibility.